These questions and answers about the Otto Bremer Foundation’s grantmaking process complement the Grantmaking Overview.

 4. Amount.
 How much funding can we ask for?

 There is no set dollar limit on grant requests.
-We prefer that the proposed work has funding from diverse sources when possible.
+We prefer the proposed work to have funding from diverse sources when possible.
 When Otto Bremer Foundation funding is added to other revenue sources, there should be sufficient total funding to enable the work to be successful.
-You may wish to review a list of Foundation grants provided in 2011 and 2012.
+You may wish to review a list of Foundation grants.

 5. Fiscal sponsorship.
 My organization does not have section 501(c)(3) status but does have another organization that is willing to serve as a fiscal sponsor.
 Will that work?